PainterQubits/Alazar.jl/README.md

 # Alazar.jl

-Alazar API wrapper for Julia, bare bones
+Alazar API wrapper for Julia, bare bones.

+## To do

+- Replace ugly dependency code with BinDeps